 Email is an effective tool for engaging with new customers but more so effective at continuing a dialogue with your current clients.
 If you are emailing a new email pool to prospect and seek new business, there are several things to consider.

 Consider the legal elements of the email addresses you are targeting.
 The necessary permissions must be gained from you or the company that is providing the email address to target.
-Conversion rate is another key factor, not everyone will open or read the email.
+The conversion rate is another key factor, not everyone will open or read the email.
 Most will delete, very few will interact.
-With that in mind it is important to ensure you have a database of emails that is large enough to achieve the amount of conversions you need.
+With that in mind, it is important to ensure you have a database of emails that is large enough to achieve the number of conversions you need.
 Tracking and attribution are vital for understanding what has worked and who is engaging in your message.
 Several platforms offer an email tracking service which allows you to track and monitor the engagement with your email campaign.

 Advertising on social media is one of the newest and most important places to be advertising online.
 Social platforms are the new digital hubs where people spend countless hours staying on top of their social media feeds.
 People are evolving communities and social groups and speaking openly about topics, businesses and services.
 If you can tap into this correctly, display an appropriate message it can be a key driver of new business.

 What makes social media stand out as an advertising medium is the level of data it is able to collect.
 Users of social media sites share a lot of information around their likes, dislikes and location.
 As well as this users typically share a lot of personal and demographic information which can all be targeted by advertisers.
 If you know your audience well, you can target highly focused groups of potential customers.

 The evolution of mobile as a legitimate advertising medium has been prominent since the launch of the iPhone in 2007.
 The function and purpose of the mobile phone entirely changed and opened endless possibilities for a mobile-driven society.
 With this came advertising, for most developers, the only feasible route to fund and pay for the development of the apps and services.